 - In the No Matching Requests field, choose the correct logic for when a request against the Mock Service does not match any of the provided transactions.
 The request can either throw an error or be redirected to the live service.

 - Set the Think Time in milliseconds to control the amount of time spent between when the Mock Service receives a request and returns a response.
-The default is 0, but you can update the field to simulate delayed responses.
+The default is 0, but you can update the field to simulate delayed responses of a fixed length in milliseconds, or define a randomized Think Time with Lognormal or Uniform distribution within bounds.

 - Click Save.